How much commissions to pay your partners? Learn the math and logic behind it. Read here →

-Learn about the five most common commission models for software sales:
+Learn about the five most common commission or incentive models for software sales:

 Also, look at a few proven tips to set your own commission rate and create a software sales commission structure.